MP [1]Charting Your Course In Life

 Charting Your Course In Life

 Astrology has survived through the ages in many lands and cultures.
 This enduring popularity is due to the belief that it is a unique tool for understanding one’s destiny.
-The astrologer who reads a horoscope must interpret a set of patterns derived from complex permutations of houses, signs, planets, and aspects.
-Ideally, if the astrologer is competent and correct, these patterns can be resolved into a unitary design that describes, not only personality traits and complexes, but also a direction toward ultimate purpose.
-That unitary design is a tool for orientation in life, and like a compass it enables the client to navigate through life in a clear and purposeful way.
-Ideally, an astrological reading can reveal the destiny of an individual, presumed to be written in the stars.
+The astrologer who reads a horoscope must interpret a set of patterns derived from complex permutations of four factors: houses, signs, planets, and aspects.
+Ideally, if the astrologer is competent and correct, these patterns can reveal, not only personality traits and complexes, but also directions toward personal goals.
+At best an astrological reading can reveal the destiny of an individual, presumed to be written in the stars.
 After all, destiny derives from the Latin de-sidere, “from the stars.”

 Astrology can work on its own terms.
-It can serve as a tool for guidance in personal growth and direction, but it has its limits.
+It can serve as a tool for guidance in personal growth and definition of goals, but it has its limits.
 And it has nothing to do with the stars.

 The Horoscope Contains No Stars